sjmc11/vue-wswg-editor/docs/api/utilities/registry.md

 ### initialiseRegistry

 Initializes the registry by loading blocks, layouts, and fields from virtual modules.
-This is called automatically by `WswgJsonEditor` on mount, but you can call it manually if needed.
+This is called automatically by `WswgPageBuilder` on mount, but you can call it manually if needed.

 ```typescript
 function initialiseRegistry(): Promise<void>;